 By going through the process of listing all the deliverables that need to be produced you will probably discover some things about your project’s scope that you were not previously aware of.
 Now is the time to go back and update your project scope document to contain any new information, and get your project sponsor to ratify it again.

 Now that we have our full project scope and the deliverables (WBS) for our project plan example, it’s time to start sequencing the activities.
 To do this it is easiest if you use a tool specifically designed for creating Gantt Charts, such as Microsoft Project (a paid tool) or GanttProject (free).
-But if you’re not able to use either for these tools then it’s perfectly feasible to create your plan using Microsoft Excel or even pen and paper.
+But if you’re not able to use either of these tools then it’s perfectly feasible to create your plan using Microsoft Excel or even pen and paper.

 A Gantt Chart is a tool which allows us to plot activities against time.
 If you’re not familiar with Gantt charts it will make more sense as we work through our example.